SECONDARY CAMPUS

 Senior AP Literature and Composition will use readings from classic as well as modern literature to help you develop critical thinking, practice close reading and analysis, and hone your writing skills in preparation for the AP Literature Exam.

 We will begin by reading Emily Bronte’s Wuthering Heights and Charles Dickens’s Great Expectations.
 I recommend accompanying your reading of Great Expectations with the audiobook read by Martin Jarvis.
 It will help you pick up on the humor, irony, and characterization in the book.
 You are welcome to listen to Wuthering Heights as well.
-You will, however, need a hard copy of both novels and good notes on the names of characters, places, major events, and any themes you notice along the way.
+You will, however, need a hard copy of both novels and good notes on the names of characters, places, major events, and any symbols, motifs, and themes you notice along the way.

 In addition, you should choose one of the titles on the list of works Most Frequently Cited 1970-2015 on the AP Literature & Composition Exam that you have not read before (the list begins on page 12).
 This is a chance to expand your exposure to works that the College Board considers worthy and that are likely to appear in some form on the exam.
 Before making a selection, ensure that AR also considers your choice worthy: AR Book Finder